 Like the rest of the campus community, MTSU’s debate team finds itself adapting to different circumstances while coping with the COVID-19 pandemic.

 The award-winning debaters look forward to their next challenge in a competition hosted by Louisiana Tech University in Ruston, Louisiana, Oct.
 17 and 18.
 However, they can skip the travel expenses.
 As was the case with their last contest, the Louisiana Tech debate will be conducted via cyberspace.
+(Oct.
+26 update: Anastasia Ortiz, a junior from Gatlinburg, Tennessee, majoring in biochemistry and political science, and Graham Christophel, a junior from Morristown, Tennessee, majoring in international relations, captured first place at Louisiana Tech, defeating Alaska Anchorage in the finals.)

 “Debaters are adjusting like everyone else to the virtual world,” said Patrick Richey, associate professor of communication studies and director of forensics.